maixnor/wu-quartz/content/Errors and Biases.md

 - statements and proposals are rejected because from an antagonist
 - even when logically and factually sound argumentation
 - "a nazi said it, so it must be wrong"
+# In-Group Bias
+- favoring characteristics of own group over other groups